OpenTTD/OpenTTD/docs/game_coordinator.md

 Some NAT gateways do not allow this method; for those this attempt will fail, and this also means that it is not possible to create a connection between the client and server.

+## 3) Via TURN

+As a last resort, the Game Coordinator can decide to connect the client and server together via TURN.
+TURN is a relay service, relaying the messages between client and server.

+As the client and server can already connect to the Game Coordinator, it is very likely this is successful.

+It is important to note that a relay service has full view of the traffic send between client and server, and as such it is important that you trust the relay service used.
+For official binaries, this relay service is hosted by openttd.org.
+The relay service as hosted by openttd.org only validates it is relaying valid OpenTTD packets and does no further inspection of the payload itself.
+Although in our experience most patch-packs also use the services as offered by openttd.org, it is possible they use different services.
+Please be mindful about this.